gotamer/hdkeys/README.md

 [![license](https://img.shields.io/badge/license-WTFPL%20--%20Do%20What%20the%20Fuck%20You%20Want%20to%20Public%20License-green.svg)](https://github.com/modood/hdkeygen/blob/master/LICENSE)

-A very simple and easy to use bitcoin and nostr key/wallet generator.
+hdkeys is a library to create Bitcoin and Nostr secret and public account keys from the same mnemonic seeds, and a command-line tool that uses this library.

 - hdkeys allows for the creation of mnemonic seeds, and Hierarchical Deterministic (HD) addresses.
-- hdkeys supports BIP39 passphrase protection.
+- hdkeys supports BIP39 passphrase protection for HD Wallets
-- creates Bitcoin and Nostr accounts from the same mnemonic seeds
+- hdkeys creates Bitcoin and Nostr keys/accounts from the same mnemonic seeds
-- hdkeys can create WIF (Wallet Import Format), and decode private keys from WIF
+- hdkeys can create the WIF (Wallet Import Format), and decode private and public keys from WIF
+___________

 *   BIP32 - Hierarchical Deterministic Wallets
 *   BIP39 - Mnemonic code for generating deterministic keys